Inspiration

 So we designed ModTrials to be non-destructive by default.
 It creates evidence, not punishments.

-We also had to handle real Devvit runtime behavior.
+On the Devvit side, we had to handle real runtime behavior.
 Reddit can rewrite user mentions into markdown links, comment submit/create triggers can both fire for the same command, and delete triggers provide different payload shapes from normal comment events.
 We added command de-duplication, markdown mention normalization, and deletion cleanup to make the workflow reliable.

 Privacy was another major challenge.
 Moderators need useful evidence, but the app should not become a user-profiling database.
 ModTrials minimizes trial events before writing to Redis and includes a privacy receipt in private results.